Quantum loop groups and $K$-theoretic stable envelopes: -theoretic stable envelopes

-where $\Delta_F : F \hookrightarrow F \times F$ denotes the diagonal embedding of any component $F \subset X^A$.
-The \textbf{normalization condition} says that in the aforementioned neighborhood, the classes $\Gamma, \Gamma'$ are given by the structure sheaf of the attracting subvariety itself, multiplied by the polarization line bundles \eqref{eqn:polarization}--\eqref{eqn:polarization prime}.
-More specifically, we require
+The \textbf{normalization condition} says that the restriction of stable envelopes to $X^A \times X^A$ is the one prescribed by the aforementioned intuition, times the polarization line bundles.
+Specifically, for any connected component $F \subset X^A$, we require that